machine-learning-exchange/mlx/dashboard/origin-mlx/README.md

 A development setup that works very well requires to 2 shell terminals:

-### Terminal 1 - Quickstart without `mlx-ui` service
+### Terminal 1 - Quickstart without the `mlx-ui` service

 Bring up the Quickstart without the `mlx-ui` service, since we will run the MLX UI from our local source code, instead of using the pre-built Docker image `mlexchange/mlx-ui:nightly-origin-main`.

 ```Bash
 # cd <mlx_root_directory>